 Clerk Magistrate’s Hearings In Massachusetts

-Attorney David R. Yannetti and his legal team represent clients facing misdemeanor and felony criminal charges at a clerk’s hearing.
-If you hire the Yannetti Criminal Defense Law Firm at this early juncture, our attorneys would evaluate your case, possibly contact the arresting officer and/or police prosecutor, speak with witnesses, and prepare arguments to convince the clerk magistrate to dismiss the application for complaint against you.
-As former prosecutors, our criminal defense experts understand how to work effectively with law enforcement officers and alleged victims in order to prevent charges from issuing against our clients.
+Attorney David R. Yannetti and his legal team represent clients facing misdemeanor and felony criminal charges at a clerk magistrate’s hearings.
+If you hire the David Yannetti Attorney at Law at this early juncture, our attorneys can prepare arguments to convince the clerk magistrate to dismiss the application for a complaint against you.
+As former prosecutors, our criminal defense experts understand how to work effectively with law enforcement officers and alleged victims to prevent charges from issuing against our clients.

 Call For A Free Consult With A Massachusetts Clerk’s Hearing Lawyer